zonza/zonza.github.io/sso.md

 ## <i class="fa fa-users"></i> SSO Integration

-ZONZA has the ability to integrate with third-party authentications solution which can simplify user management and enhance the end-user experience.
+ZONZA has the ability to integrate with third-party authentication solution which can simplify user management and enhance the end-user experience.

 #### Terminology